SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Expanding-the-Wiki.md

 Examples: "Walking-Sticks.md", "Expanding-the-Wiki.md", "Gold-Pan.md" or "Home.md".

-Now you can create your page's content.<br>
+Now you can create your page's content.

-The pages are written in GitHub's markdown language, the syntax is pretty easy, you can always consult [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) if you need help.<br>
+The pages are written in GitHub's markdown language, the syntax is pretty easy, you can always consult [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) if you need help.

 If you need to embed images, please jump to [Step 2.3: Uploading images](#23-uploading-images).

 **Make sure to save your changes by clicking the green "Commit new file" button at the bottom!**